 What if you don’t owe the money?

 Are you unfamiliar with the debt and don’t think you owe it?
-The first thing to find out is where the debt has came from i.e. the original creditor and the total value of the debt, broken down into the debt, charges and interest, where appropriate.
+The first thing to ask them where the debt has came from i.e. the original creditor and the total value of the debt, broken down into the debt, charges and interest, where appropriate.
 You may not recognise the value due to the additional charges, and in this case, you should definitely get evidence and confirmation related to the debt.

-You can write to Bowden McKenzie Debt Collectors and ask them to send a copy of your original credit agreement.
-If they are not able to provide this, you will not be under any obligation to make any payment to them.
+You may write to Bowden McKenzie Debt Collectors and ask them to send a copy of your original credit agreement.
+If they cannot provide this, you will not be under any obligation to make any payments to them.

 Can you just ignore the debt?